Clarifai/old-docs/portal-guide/annotate/workforce-management.md

 Labeler provides a variety of workforce management tools that help your company to distribute and manage labeling tasks.
+In labeling mode, you can view all related tasks, activities and statistics for your application.

 ![](../../images/workforce_management.jpg)

 ## All tasks

 A listing of all tasks associated with a given app.
+You can add new tasks by clicking the "create task" button in the upper right hand corner of the screen.

 ## Assigned to me